 Please ask your surgeon, anaesthetist or preassessment nurse to highlight which sections of this leaflet apply to you.
 It may also be useful to read the RCoA leaflets on the different types of anaesthetics once you know the type of surgery and anaesthetic that you are going to have.
-More information is available in You and your anaesthetic: rcoa.ac.uk/patientinfo/you-your-anaesthetic.
+More information here: rcoa.ac.uk/patientinfo/you-your-anaesthetic.